 How Christie's Auction House Deals with Droit de Suite

 Christie's lists artists of many European countries as well as the United Kingdom as those who benefit from droit de suite.
-When their work of art (other than furniture, jewelry and books), or a copy that's one of a limited number made with the artist's authorization, is sold Christie's collects from the buyer of a work of art an amount equal to the resale royalty and gives this to the relevant collecting agency.
-On Christie's invoice to the buyer of the work of art the amount is set out as Artists Resale Right.
+When their work of art (other than furniture, jewelry and books), or a copy that's one of a limited number made with the artist's authorization, is sold Christie's collects an amount equal to the resale royalty from the buyer and gives this to the relevant collecting agency.
+On Christie's invoice to the buyer of the work of art, the amount is set out as Artists Resale Right.
 For further information, visit Christie's droit de suite information page.